scikit-video/scikit-video/README.md

 ##Video Processing SciKit

-Based on the initial scikit-video project at https://github.com/aizvorski/scikit-video, this fork borrows coding styles and conventions from scikit-image and scikit-learn for practical concerns.

 Borrowing coding styles and conventions from scikit-image and scikit-learn, scikit-video is a Python module for video processing built on top of SciPy, Numpy, and libav.